MetroStar/comet-starter/README.md

 3. Commit your Changes (`git commit -m 'Added new feature_a'`)
 4. Push to the Branch (`git push origin feature_a`)
 5. Open a Pull Request

+## Next Steps

+The following provides a short list of tasks which are potential next steps for this project.
+These could be steps in making use of this baseline or they could be for learning purposes.

+- [ ] Apply/clean-up basic branding (title, header, footer, logo, favicon, etc)
+- [ ] Add/Update Dashboard with applicable content
+- [ ] Enhance Dashboard table functionality (filter, search, paging)
+- [ ] Enhance Item Details page with more applicable content and layout
+- [ ] Integrate with some API (Ex.
+[Comet API](https://github.com/MetroStar/comet-api))
+- [ ] Add User Management Dashboard and Detail pages
+- [ ] Add Profile Menu (include Sign In/Sign Out, User Management, etc)
+- [ ] Add Site Search functionality (add Search Results page and update Header Search)
+- [ ] Integrate with some API to support Basic Authentication
+- [ ] Integrate with some Identity Provider to support Single Sign-On (SSO)
+- [ ] Deploy to cloud infrastructure